Datawrapper

 • Customize symbols of your choice and their size.

-• Users can also customize the colors, and choose the column you want to be highlighted on the map.
+• Users can also customize the colors and choose the column they want to be highlighted on the map.
 For example, if looking at incidents of armed clashes in Burkina Faso, a user might want to highlight how many of those are targeting civilians.
 In this case, select the column “civilian targeting”.

 • Customize map features: by making the map zoomable or by including an “inset map” to provide context on the location for those who are not familiar with it.